 Anthracnose Foliar Blight and Basal Rot

-Anthracnose diseases caused by Colletotrichum cereale (graminicola) have been reported to be a major cause of the death of annual bluegrass during the summer months.
+Anthracnose, caused by the fungus Colletotrichum cereale, is an important disease on golf courses.
 The pathogen may cause a foliar blight or a rot of crowns, stolons, and roots.
 In Poa annua the disease appears throughout the season, while on Agrostis spp. it most often occurs in summer or early autumn.
 Symptoms of foliar blight are most evident during the summer stress period and include a yellowing to reddish brown discoloration of leaves and a general thinning of the turf.
 Leaves die from their tips down.
-The distinctive fruiting bodies (acervuli) of the fungus with protruding, black hairline structures (setae) can be observed with a hand lens.
+The distinctive fruiting bodies (acervuli) of the fungus with their protruding, black, hairlike structures (setae) can be observed with a hand lens.
 Basal rot occurs when the crown tissues become infected and scattered plants or small patches of plants turn yellow and die.
-Close examination of the infected stem base reveals a water-soaked and black rot of the crown tissue.
-Spring outbreaks on annual bluegrass greens can be very destructive.
-Basal rot can be extremely difficult to suppress when it becomes a chronic problem on annual bluegrass greens.
+Close examination of the infected stem base reveals a water-soaked black rot of the crown tissue.
+Spring outbreaks can be very destructive on greens.
+Basal rot can be extremely difficult to suppress when it becomes a chronic problem.
 In warm weather, turf infected by anthracnose basal rot turns reddish brown or yellow and the turf thins out in large, irregularly shaped patterns.

 Colletotrichum cereale is particularly damaging to annual bluegrass, but has also been reported on creeping bentgrass, Kentucky bluegrass, fine-leaf fescues, perennial ryegrass, and bermudagrass.
-The pathogen seldom attacks both P. annua and Agrostis spp. in the same green or golf course indicating a degree of host specificity among isolates.
-Anthracnose survives in plant debris as a saprophyte or as a pathogen in infected plant material and is favored by conditions that stress the turfgrass such as low fertility, high temperature stress, low mowing height, poor soil drainage, compaction, and heavy traffic Disease development is favored by high humidity, shade, and any condition that allows excess water to remain in the leaf canopy.
-Conidia can be spread by wind, water, or machinery.
+The pathogen seldom attacks both P. annua and Agrostis spp. in the same green or golf course, indicating a degree of host specificity among isolates.
+Anthracnose survives in plant debris as a saprophyte or as a pathogen in infected plant material and is favored by conditions that stress the turfgrass such as low fertility, heat stress, low mowing height, poor soil drainage, compaction, excessive thatch, and heavy traffic.
+Disease development is favored by high humidity, shade, and any condition that allows excess water to remain in the leaf canopy.
+Conidia can be spread by wind, water, or human activity.

-Ultra-low mowing (0.125 in), increased mowing frequency, lightweight rolling, and abrasive grooming practices such as sand topdressing have long been thought to increase anthracnose severity, primarily by causing small wounds.
-Recent research at Rutgers University has challenged these long held assumptions.
-The data indicate that anthracnose severity is not correlated with wounding; in fact, frequent, light sand topdressing has a cumulative, beneficial effect, although this practice initially enhances anthracnose.
-Such topdressing appears to protect the crown from the stress of low mowing heights.
+Ultra-low mowing (0.125 in), increased mowing frequency, lightweight rolling, and abrasive grooming practices such as sand topdressing were previously thought to increase anthracnose severity, primarily by causing small wounds.
+Recent research at Rutgers University challenged these long held assumptions.
+The data indicate that anthracnose severity is not correlated with wounding; in fact, frequent, light sand topdressing has a cumulative beneficial effect.
+Such topdressing appears to protect the crown from the stress caused by low mowing heights.
 While disease severity is not related to wounding, it is directly related to turf stress.

-Alleviate conditions that cause stress to the turfgrass.
+Alleviate conditions that cause turf stress.
 Preventive applications of fungicides are recommended where the disease is a chronic problem.

 - Fertilize with complete fertilizers, avoiding deficiencies of potassium and phosphorous.